 OSRA-WMA version 2.0 allows the layers found in OSRA to be viewed via a secure portal from the DoT website and provides basic functional tools, including the ability to print maps.

 While not intended to replace the full capacity of the GIS OSRA, WMA will provide users with a functional, user friendly and accessible alternative to assist in oil spill planning and response.
 WMA is a secure platform and datasets provided to DoT will not be open for extraction.

 Potential users will need to register interest in accessing WMA.
 Registrations will be reviewed on a case by case basis and logins will be issued by DoT based on an appropriate operational requirement to access WMA.
 Log-ins to WMA will be limited to ensure optimum operation of the system.

-If you have already registered, use the log in button below to access the OSRA-WMA application.
+Use the log in button below to access the OSRA-WMA 2.0 application.

 |Oil spill response: Atlas web map application - Registration form||Kb|

 Computer-generated Oil Spill Trajectory Models (OSTM) predict the behaviour of oil in the marine environment, and are valuable tools in response and contingency planning.

 The movement and weathering of oil is calculated using data from:

 - Wind forces.